 This morning you go to visit Ayutthaya World Heritage Site.
 Visit the highlights of this historic place, including Wihan Phra Mongkhon Bopit, Wat Phra Si Sanphet and the Ancient Palace.This morning early transfer to Ayutthaya World Heritage Site.
 Visit also Wat na Phra Main and Wat Mahathat before you return to your hotel for a rest.
 Mid afternoon you are picked up and set out to visit Khao Yai National Park.
 Here you visit a Buddhist cave temple and watch millions of wrinkle lipped bats flying around and forming a snake-like stream in the sky.
 Get a good look of the National Park from a viewpoint before returning to your hotel.

 Set out this morning for the National Park again and stop along the way to explore the visitor's center.
 Go hiking today through the dry evergreen forest where gibbons, monkeys, and hornbills are often spotted.
-Next drive up to Haew Suwat waterfall to enjoy lunch and for for a swim in the natural pool.
+Next drive up to Haew Suwat waterfall to enjoy lunch and nature.
 This afternoon drive to the second highest mountain in the park to obtain a fantastic view of the park.
 Later this evening you get a glimpse of the park on a nocturnal wildlife spotting safari.
 Many of the park's numerous but elusive wild cats are active at night including the civet and leopard.

 Meet your private guide this morning and a Park Ranger as you head out to try and spot more wildlife.
 Enjoy lunch at the PB Valley winery, situated on the edge of the National Park.
 Traditionally the grapes for winemaking had been grown between the 30th and 50th parallels only.
 Thailand has pioneered wine production in a narrow band in the North hemisphere between the 14th and 18th parallels.
 Years of research, testing, and development have opened up new frontiers in viticulture which has resulted in 'New Latitude Wines'.